RichaDMello/Daisy/README.md

 3. **Using the Observer GUI**:

 - A window will open with Daisy’s front camera in a large panel.
-- Click any smaller preview window to swap it into the main view.
+- Click any smaller preview window of her other cameras to swap it into the main view.
 - Joint angle plots update in real time for all legs.
 - Battery level, sensor temperatures, Wi-Fi mode, and faults are displayed.
 - Daisy’s 3D model updates live with her posture and orientation.
+- The plot of her feet with respect to her body updating in real time for gait visualization.
 - Click **Record** to save all metrics to a timestamped log file in the `Continuous Logs/` directory.
 - You can replay any session by loading its corresponding log file.